So come all you Glasgow Celtic

 Johnny Thomson’s Ghost, of which that is the final verse, is a song still sung by supporters of Glasgow Celtic Football Club.
 It is more than a mere folk song, however, and it recalls the memory of the tragic death of a young footballer.

-John Thomson, born in Kirkcaldy, West Fife on 28 January 1909, was possessed of a natural ability for football, and in particular for the role of goalkeeper.
-He played in goal for the Glasgow Celtic first team in 1926 while just 17 years old, and by the age of 22 was established as a member of the Scottish national team, making four appearances for his country.
+John Thomson, born in Kirkcaldy, West Fife on the 28th of January 1909, was possessed of a natural ability for Football, and in particular for the role of goalkeeping.
+He was playing in goal for the Glasgow Celtic first team in 1926 while a 17 year old, and by the age of 22 was established as a member of the Scottish national team, making four appearances for his country.

 The Death of John Thomson

-Glasgow's most famous football Clubs, Celtic and Rangers, known as the Old Firm due to their domination of Scottish football, have a long, bitter, often vicious rivalry, formed on sectarian religious grounds.
+Glasgow's most famous Football Clubs, Celtic and Rangers, known as the Old Firm due to their dominance of scottish football, have a long, bitter, often vicious rivalry, formed along sectarian religious grounds.
 The death of John Thomson, however, was caused not due to this rivalry but due to a tragic accident.

-During an Old Firm match on the 5 September, 1931 at Rangers' Ibrox Stadium, Thomson and Rangers striker Sam English challenged for a ball in the penalty area, and clashed hard.
-Thomson was left with a fractured skull and died later that day in hospital, a casualty of his desire to triumph and his determination to prevent a goal.
+During an Old Firm match on the fifth of September 1931 at Rangers' Ibrox Stadium, Thomson and Rangers striker Sam English challenged for a ball in the penalty area, and clashed hard.
+Thomson was left with a fractured skull, and died later that day in hospital, a casualty of his desire to triumph and his determination to prevent a goal.

-English was absolved of any blame for the death of Thomson in that accident.
-However, he was tortured by guilt about the incident, and within a year he had left Scottish football for good, joining English club Liverpool.
+English was absolved of any blame for the death of Thomson in that accident, yet he was tortured by guilt about the incident, and within a year he had left Scottish football for good, joining English club Liverpool.